In today’s gigantic 12,000+ word article, we’re going to be diving into some of the best 8mm drop running shoes in 2021 for men and women.

 What the Ride loves doing is going out there for your long easy runs, recovery runs, or stuff where you want to be a little bit more relaxed.
 It’s not actually the fastest shoe.
 It can certainly be pushed to a little bit of a faster pace, but it doesn’t really love being there.

-Or, if you’re a person that doesn’t love all that extra stuff that can happen in max cushioned shoes but want something that’s going to be great for those long runs and those easy runs, I think the Ride is definitely something that you should put into your consideration.
+Or, if you’re a person that doesn’t love all that extra stuff that can happen in max cushioned shoes but want a shoe that’s going to be great for easy runs and those long runs, I think the Ride is definitely something that you should put into your consideration.

 The midsole is just regular old PWRRUN.
 This is not PWRRUN PB and it’s not PWRRUN+.
 PWRRUN is not fancy but it’s to the point.
 It does what a foam is supposed to do which is protect your foot from the ground and give you a little bit of response.